 15. Line 213/214 - However the results also show the resilience of the processes to changes in the other parameters.

-We have made this more clear within the discussion (Line **).
+We have made this point clearer in the Discussion (Line **).

 16. Line 216 - elevated copper often related to shipping and anti-fouling in coastal marine environments rather than just industrial activities

-We highlighted coppers use in anti-fouling (Line **).
+We have highlighted that copper is used in anti-fouling paint (Line **).

 17. Line 221 - No discussion here WRT the effects of "free" Cu ions versus organically bound copper in marine waters.
 Not a simple system.

-We have made extensive changes to the discussion and have more clearly discussed the complexities of copper in the marine environment (Discussion, paragraph 1).
+We have made extensive changes to the discussion, which includes discussion about the complexities of copper in the marine environment (Discussion, paragraph 1, lines ***).

 18. Line 228 - Presumably what is meant here is reducing copper pollution NOT reducing copper presence in natural unpolluted systems.
 Needs to be made clear.

-We have made this clearer within the text (Line **).
+Yes, we have made this point clearer in the text (Line **).

 19. Line 230/231 - Incorrect - Cu is once again the main anti-foulant (in combination with herbicides) on new and current ships.

-We agree and have clarified this within the text (Line **).
+We agree and have clarified this point in the text (Line **).

 20. Line 231 - Most copper in marine environments DOES NOT originate from anti-fouling!!